 Recommendation

-For details, how to use the import tool and upload contingent worker data, please refer to the handbook for setting up Contingent Workforce Management on the SAP Help Portal Administration Contingent Workforce Management, chapter Creating Contingent Workers.
+For details, how to use the import tool and upload contingent worker data, please refer to the latest production handbook for setting up Contingent Workforce Management on the SAP Help Portal Administration Contingent Workforce Management, chapter Importing Contingent Worker Data.

-Process Integration
+Process Chains

 The process to be tested in this test script is part of a chain of integrated processes.

+In the assumption that the Employee Central related content in your instance has been deployed with the SAP Best Practices, you can test following business processes.

 Preceding Processes